PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 ### Avoiding collisions

-One of the primary philosophies of Kubernetes is that you should not be exposed to situations that could cause your actions to fail through no fault of your own.
+One of the primary philosophies of PlaidCloud is that you should not be exposed to situations that could cause your actions to fail through no fault of your own.
 For the design of the Service resource, this means not making you choose your own port number if that choice might collide with someone else's choice.
 That is an isolation failure.

 In order to allow you to choose a port number for your Services, we must ensure that no two Services can collide.
-Kubernetes does that by allocating each Service its own IP address.
+PlaidCloud does that by allocating each Service its own IP address.

 To ensure each Service receives a unique IP, an internal allocator atomically